Healthy Minds and Bodies are the foundation of Healthy Learners!

 IF you are sick and you cannot make it in to class, please be sure that a parent or guardian contacts the main office so that your absence is correctly recorded.

-- We have seen this pattern before - a new variation on the flu emerges, there are a number of people who get sick and act as vectors for the new version of the pathogen in part because of a lack of awareness, and then the international medical community moves into action.
+- We have seen this pattern before - a new variation on an existing virus/virus family emerges, there are a number of people who get sick and act as vectors for the new version of the pathogen in part because of a lack of awareness, and then the international medical community moves into action.

 - Medical scientists are already working on the vaccine for this variation of the corona virus.